 Surgical facelift is not an option for everyone.
 The procedure requires several weeks of recovery and some time off work.
 Liquid facelifts, although not as long-lasting as the surgical variety, are convenient and need little or no downtime.
 Many people have these procedures done on their lunch hour.

 A liquid facelift involves the use of dermal fillers, such as Juvederm or Restylane.
 These fillers cause a more subtle change in appearance than facelifts or mini facelifts.
 Lines and wrinkles are plumped up, hollows under eyes filled, and there is some sagging reduction.
 Keep in mind that a liquid facelift cannot correct serious sagging — for that, surgery is necessary.

 Fillers are also useful as a complement to mini facelift.

 While the liquid facelift procedure is less expensive than traditional or mini-facelift, the results do not last as long.
 Depending on the type of filler used, patients may need an annual or even more frequent touch-up.
 Over time, the cost associated with having multiple liquid facelifts may exceed that of a traditional facelift or mini facelift.

-If you would like to learn more about facelift, mini facelift and liquid facelift and determine which one is right for you, schedule a consultation with Dr. Bruce Barach.
+If you would like to learn more about facelift, mini facelift and liquid facelift and determine which one is right for you, schedule a consultation with Dr. Sanjiv Kayastha.
 Contact our Albany practice today and schedule an appointment.
 Our team will answer all of your questions, address any concerns and let you know whether you are a candidate for these procedures.